 Helmet and Helmet Badge

 The helmet badge worn by Maryhill Burgh Police was designed by Alexander Thomson in 1885, who also designed the burgh coat-of-arms.
-The badge shows the title ‘Maryhill’ over the Skaethorn Aquaduct being crossed by the pioneer steam ship ‘Charlotte Dundas’, built in 1801, which pre-dated the most famous early steamship, ‘Bell’s Comet’ of 1812.
+The badge shows the title ‘Maryhill’ over the Skaethorn Aqueduct being crossed by the pioneer steam ship ‘Charlotte Dundas’, built in 1801, which pre-dated the most famous early steamship, ‘Bell’s Comet’ of 1812.
 The badge is surrounded by a knotted rope and surmounted by the Victorian Crown.
 It is shown here alongside a Maryhill Burgh Police helmet.

 Superintendent Anderson, who was know locally as ‘The Captain’, died in office on 2 July 1886, and was buried in Maryhill Church Yard.

 His successor, appointed in August 1886, was James Beddie, who had been the Inspector under George Anderson.
-He held the post of Chief Constable until 1 November 1891 when the force, numbering twenty officers, was annexed to Glasgow Police and became ‘F’ or Maryhill Division.
+He held the post of Chief Constable until 1 November 1891 when the force, numbering twenty officers, was annexed to Glasgow Police and became ‘H’ or Maryhill Division.